Felerv0/zapret-discord-win/readme.txt

+For discord run preset_discord.cmd this is usual fork with preset for discord

-﻿Zapret winws bundle for windows
+Zapret winws bundle for windows

 main repository : https://github.com/bol-van/zapret